Mahesh100/Spring-Java-Framwork/README.md

 ***Primary Bean in spring***
 -The default bean name is @Bean annotated method name.
 -A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
+-These beans are created with the configuration metadata that you supply to the container.